Fort Lyon (Virginia): Wartime use

 In the wake of the explosion, Fort Lyon, and Alexandria were visited by many military and civilian dignitaries, including Secretary of War Edwin Stanton and President Abraham Lincoln.

 The garrison was originally the 16th New York Volunteer Infantry Regiment, 26th New York Volunteer Infantry Regiment, 27th New York Volunteer Infantry Regiment, 107th New York Volunteer Infantry, 142nd Ohio Infantry, 15th New York Heavy Artillery Regiment.

 In October 1864, Company's G, H, K, and M, 1st Wisconsin Heavy Artillery Regiment were assigned to the Fort.
 They were mustered out on June 26, 1865.

 Post-war

-Nothing remains of the fort today; only a historical marker, located at the north end of the King's Highway parking area of the Huntington Metro station and erected in 1998 by the Virginia Department of Historic Resources, marks its former location.
+Nothing remains of the fort today; only a historical marker, located at the north end of the North Kings Highway parking area of the Huntington Metro station and erected in 1998 by the Virginia Department of Historic Resources, marks its former location.

 There is also a historical marker at the south end of Mount Eagle Park describing the earthen works erected by the Union Army.
 Though much of it has been eroded, a small path still exists where you can walk back to where the earthen works are.